 I made these PJs with Art Gallery’s Sunday Clippings Voile.
 Because it is so silky and lightweight, the Art Gallery Voile was a little slippery, but I used a new needle and took my time, and I was able to handle the fabric with very few problems.
 If you haven’t sewn with Art Gallery fabrics yet, you are in for a treat.
 The quilting cottons are finer and softer than most quilting cottons, and the voiles are even finer than Liberty of London (in my opinion).
 AND, Art Gallery voiles make great blouses.
 Our customer, Debrah Fosket wore her lovely Vogue blouse to the shop the other day and graciously agreed to be photographed.

 I highly recommend these jammies — and of course I’m partial to the super-soft voile.
 They’re comfortable, cute, and a fairly quick sew (especially if you use pre-made bias binding like this).
 Plus, either the shorts or the tank top can stand alone in the right fabric.
 No one needs to know that they’re a pajama pattern!
-I’m already planning a light summer tank top with this pretty rayon and some casual shorts with this sweet tencel.
+I’m already planning a light summer tank top with rayon and some casual shorts with tencel.